Danes may not be religious, but the majority are spiritually needy – study - The Post

 Danes may not be religious, but the majority are spiritually needy – study

 In total, 26,678 participants of all ages took part, but it’s unlikely they would have told anybody.
-Mot people tend to be strictly private about such matters
+Most people tend to be strictly private about such matters

 As many as 81.9 percent of Danes have felt a “spiritual need” in the past month, according to a new study.
 The paper, the largest of its kind to date, gathered data from 26,678 participants of all ages.